junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Like dogs.
 I get it."
 Dean nudges him gently.
 "Come on, let's keep moving."

 Cas follows him, but he glances back shortly again.
-"For some reason I think they're alive."
+"For some reason, I think they're alive."
 He frowns lightly, a little confused.

 "What, like the statues are talking to you?"
 Dean eyes him from the side.